- Vanessa Kerry, MD, MSc, Chief Executive Officer

 - Sadath Sayeed, MD, JD, Chief Medical Officer

-- Jennifer Goldsmith, MS, MEd, Chief Administrative Officer, Director of Finance and Planning
+- Jennifer Goldsmith, MS, MEd, Chief Administrative Officer

 - James Scott, MD, FACEP, Senior Advisor